Frequently Asked Questions

 Today’s chiropractor is a highly educated professional.
 Chiropractic training in Australia involves five years of study at University.
 Chiropractic courses are of similar length and depth as medical courses, but focus on promoting healthier lifestyles via better body function, rather than on drugs and surgery.

-After years of University training and clinical experience, each chiropractor becomes highly skilled in the delivery of a variety of adjusting approaches.
+After years of University training and clinical experience, each chiropractor becomes highly skilled in the delivery of a variety of adjusting and treatment approaches.